manuel-serrano/bigloo/doc/string.md

 ### string-delete ###

-Filters the string `string`, retaining only those characters that are not equal to `obj`, not present in `obj`, or not satisfying the predicate `obj`.
+Filters the string `str`, retaining only those characters that are not equal to `obj`, not present in `obj`, or not satisfying the predicate `obj`.
 This function returns a fresh string no larger than `end` - `start.